Antenna Length Calculator: Calculate RF Antenna Length from Frequency

 What is velocity factor and why is it important?

-Velocity factor (vf) accounts for the actual propagation speed of electromagnetic waves in the antenna material compared to free space.
-It's typically 0.95-0.98 for wire antennas and 0.66-0.85 for coaxial cable.
-Using the correct velocity factor ensures your antenna resonates at the intended frequency, preventing the need for excessive trimming or adjustment.
+Velocity factor (vf) accounts for how fast electromagnetic waves travel in the antenna material versus free space.
+Wire antennas typically have vf = 0.95-0.98, meaning waves travel at 95-98% of light speed.
+Using the correct velocity factor ensures your antenna resonates at the intended frequency, avoiding performance problems.

-What is the difference between half-wave dipole and quarter-wave monopole?
+What is the difference between half-wave and quarter-wave antennas?

 How do I tune an antenna after building it?

-What happens if my antenna is too long or too short?
+What happens if my antenna is the wrong length?

-If the antenna is too long, it will resonate at a lower frequency than intended.
-If too short, it will resonate at a higher frequency.
-This affects the antenna's impedance, radiation pattern, and efficiency.
-The antenna will still radiate but with reduced performance and potential impedance mismatch issues.
+If too long, the antenna resonates at a lower frequency than intended.
+If too short, it resonates higher.
+Wrong length causes impedance mismatch, reduced efficiency, poor radiation pattern, and suboptimal performance.
+The antenna will still work but with significantly reduced effectiveness.

 Conclusion